canton-network/wallet/core/signing-dfns/README.md

 ### Wallet Gateway Configuration

-When running the Wallet Gateway (Remote), configure the non-secret values in the Gateway config:
+When running the Wallet Gateway (Remote), listing `dfns` under `signingProviders` opts the provider in.
+Configure the non-secret values in the Gateway config:

 - `signingProviders.dfns.orgId`: Your Dfns organization ID.
 - `signingProviders.dfns.baseUrl`: The base URL for the Dfns API.
 Defaults to `https://api.dfns.io`.
 - `signingProviders.dfns.credId`: The default credential ID for Dfns API authentication.

-Set the environment variables that contain secret/private values separately.

-- `DFNS_PRIVATE_KEY`: The private key for signing Dfns API requests.
-- `DFNS_AUTH_TOKEN`: The authentication token for the Dfns API.
+- `signingProviders.dfns.privateKeyEnv`: Name of the environment variable that holds the service account private key.
+Defaults to `DFNS_PRIVATE_KEY`.
+- `signingProviders.dfns.authTokenEnv`: Name of the environment variable that holds the service account auth token.
+Defaults to `DFNS_AUTH_TOKEN`.

+Secret values stay in those environment variables and are never stored in the config file.

+If `signingProviders` is omitted, `DFNS_PRIVATE_KEY`, `DFNS_AUTH_TOKEN`, `DFNS_ORG_ID`,
+`DFNS_CRED_ID`, and `DFNS_BASE_URL` are read from the environment.
+Non-secret variables are ignored once `signingProviders` is present.

 Example usage: